NanoComp/meep/doc/docs/Scheme_User_Interface.md

 **`(at-every dT step-functions...)`**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-Given zero or more step functions, evaluates them at every time interval of `dT` units (rounded up to the next time step).
+Given zero or more step functions, evaluates them at every time interval of $dT$ units (rounded up to the next time step).

 **`(after-time T step-functions...)`**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-Given zero or more step functions, evaluates them only for times after a `T` time units have elapsed from the start of the run.
+Given zero or more step functions, evaluates them only for times after a $T$ time units have elapsed from the start of the run.

 **`(before-time T step-functions...)`**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-Given zero or more step functions, evaluates them only for times before a `T` time units have elapsed from the start of the run.
+Given zero or more step functions, evaluates them only for times before a $T$ time units have elapsed from the start of the run.

 **`(at-time T step-functions...)`**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-Given zero or more step functions, evaluates them only once, after a `T` time units have elapsed from the start of the run.
+Given zero or more step functions, evaluates them only once, after a $T$ time units have elapsed from the start of the run.

 **`(after-sources step-functions...)`**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;